-The Government's policy of phasing out revenue support grant, and in due course potentially allowing councils to benefit from a higher share of business rates, creates a need for this council to develop a long-term strategy which is significantly different from that followed in past years.
-The council has a direct financial interest in economic and business growth in the borough, and will have a larger stake in it under the Government's proposals for reforming business rates.
+The Government's policy of phasing out revenue support grant and in due course potentially allowing councils to benefit from a higher share of business rates creates a need for this Council to develop a long-term strategy which is significantly different from that followed in past years.
+The Council has a direct financial interest in economic and business growth in the Borough, and will have a larger stake in it under the Government's proposals for reforming business rates.

-On 1st September 2017 the Department for Communities and Local Government (now known as the Ministry of Housing, Communities and Local Government) published an 'invitation to local authorities to pilot 100% business rates retention in 2018/19 and to pioneer new pooling and tier-split models.
-Extensive modelling work was undertaken by the 7 Councils within Gloucestershire, supported by an external consultant, which reviewed the risks and rewards and resulted in a bid being submitted to the Government.
+On 1st September 2017 the Department for Communities and Local Government (now known as the Ministry of Housing, Communities and Local Government) published an invitation to local authorities to pilot 100% business rates retention in 2018/19 and to pioneer new pooling and tier-split models.
+Gloucestershire's bid to pilot this scheme in 2018/19 was successful.